Skip to main content

 Build a master comparison sheet

-A cost manager spends 3–5 days copy-pasting vendor prices into a master Excel next to the reference BOQ.
-Every vendor’s line order is different, so much of the time is spent lining things up.
+A cost manager spends 3 to 5 days copy-pasting vendor prices into a master Excel next to the reference BOQ.
+Every vendor’s line order is different, so most of the time goes into lining things up.

 3